ncterry1/ai-cookbook/README.md

 # If the remote branch 'nctbranch' already exists:
 * git fetch origin
 * git checkout -b nctbranch origin/nctbranch

-If you get The “permission denied” on checkout means Git can’t write into your working tree (or .git/) because of file‐system permissions.
+* ---If you get The “permission denied” on checkout means Git can’t write into your working tree (or .git/) because of file‐system permissions.
 Let’s fix that:

 Make sure you own the repo directory
 From inside ~/Desktop/ai-cookbook, do:
 ### bash
 * sudo chown -R "$(whoami):$(whoami)" .

-This makes you the owner of every file and folder in the repo.
+* ---This makes you the owner of every file and folder in the repo.

 Ensure you have read/write permissions
 Still in ai-cookbook, run:

 ### bash
 * chmod -R u+rwX .
-This gives your user read/write on files and enter (execute) on folders.
+* ---This gives your user read/write on files and enter (execute) on folders.

 Tell Git this directory is safe (if you haven’t already):

 ### bash
-* git config --global --add safe.directory "$(pwd)" Fetch and check out the branch
+* git config --global --add safe.directory "$(pwd)"
+* ---Fetch and check out the branch

 ### bash
 * git fetch origin
 * git checkout --track origin/nctbranch

-That should now succeed without permission errors.
+* ---That should now succeed without permission errors.
-Pull the latest commits
+* ---Pull the latest commits
 ### bash
 * git pull
-From here on out your nctbranch will track origin/nctbranch and you can switch, pull, and push normally.
+* From here on out your nctbranch will track origin/nctbranch and you can switch, pull, and push normally.

 # Otherwise, create it locally and push: